 After some hesitation, I finally decided to start with learning Python.
 I had some hesitations because I am used to R and that is a different kind of cookie.
 The decision was made easier because I am working on a project with models developed by other colleagues in Python (and Matlab).
 Furthermore, although Shiny in R is a great way for visualization of results, I got stuck building a combination of results and information.
 Python offers Dash (some nice examples can be found in the Dash Galley).
-Another reason is that nowadays you can use Python in your Gams programs, which is great if you have to work on the input data.
+Another reason is that nowadays you can use Python in your Gams … Read the rest “Good Books for Learning Python”

 Jupyter Notebooks are a great way of working with Python and R. You can add your notes in Markdown and write code in a cell that can be evaluated over and over again.

 However, one thing I didn’t like is that you have to start (on Windows) the Jupyter Notebook server in the directory where you have your notebook saved.
 Double-clicking a Jupyter notebook (with the extension ipynb) doesn’t work if you don’t install an additional package.
 Luckily, there is an easy way to get this working found on Axel’s blog.

 I used the following code to enable double-click … Read the rest “Starting your Jupyter Notebook with a double-click”